 unsigned qualifier is used on a data type then the numbers stored in it are always positive.
 With

-signed qualifier.
+signed qualifiers, the numbers can be both positive and negative.
+If the qualifier is not mentioned then by default signed qualifier is assumed.
+The range of data types with unsigned qualifiers is larger than the same data type with signed qualifiers.
 This becomes useful when the programmer knows in advance that the numbers will always be positive and gets more range in return.

 As mentioned above the size of data types in C is not fixed and it depends on the machine being used.
 The below table shows the size and range of various data types and their qualifiers on a 32/64 bit machine.